margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for the electric lines outside of apartments
 * Grateful for technology design
 * Grateful for the trashcan on the street
+* Grateful for hugs from little children in a dream

 <br>